Skip to main content

 Civil Engineering at Boise State

 Civil Engineering at Boise State University is an expansive discipline.
-Boise State offers a Bachelor of Science in Civil Engineering with emphasis areas of environmental, geotechnical, structural, transportation, and water resources.
+Boise State offers a Bachelor of Science in Civil Engineering with an overview of environmental, geotechnical, structural, transportation, and water resources.
 Modern laboratories and computing facilities allow students to tackle innovative solutions to modern infrastructure issues while partnering with other Boise State departments such as Geosciences, Public Policy and Administration, Community and Regional Planning, and Political Science.

 Boise State’s Civil Engineering Club allows students to apply classroom knowledge to real-world engineering through club activities, including the AISC Steel Bridge, ASCE Concrete Canoe, and ASCE Sustainable Solutions.